bitwalker/distillery/docs/Configuration.md

     - include_system_libs (boolean | string);
         should system libs be included in the release, a path to system libs to be included can also be provided
+    - included_configs (path list);
+        Erlang allows sys.config to include other .config files.
+Distillery supports this feature via `included_configs`.
+This option expects a list of paths to include, where each path will be read at runtime when the release boots and the configuration settings it contains will take precedence over the configs that came before it.
+        All such includes will have precedence over the default configuration generated with the release.
+        NOTE: It is recommended to use absolute paths.
     - strip_debug_info (boolean);
         should debugging info be stripped from BEAM files in the release
         CAUTION: This setting will result in releases which cannot